vedph/cadmus_tool/Readme.md

 ## History

+- 2022-10-12: moved `Cadmus.Cli.Core` from Cadmus core solution to this solution.
 - 2022-10-10: updated packages and injection for new `IRepositoryProvider`.
 This makes CLI-specific providers for repository and seeders factory obsolete.

 ### 2.1.2